Dunfermline Palace: Prince Charles at Dunfermline

 After the Union of Crowns in 1603, the removal of the Scottish court to London meant that the building came to be rarely visited by a monarch.
 Prince Charles, who was a sickly child, stayed at Dunfermline for a year.

 His guardians were Alexander Seton and his wife Grissal Leslie.
-Jean Drummond, later Countess of Roxburghe, looked after him and an older woman, Marion Hepburn, was in charge of rocking his cradle.
+Jane Drummond, later Countess of Roxburghe, looked after him and an older woman, Marion Hepburn, was in charge of rocking his cradle.
 Hepburn had previously been appointed to rock the cradle of his older sisters Margaret and Elizabeth.
 The Prince was slow to learn to walk and was provided with an oak stool with wheels to train him, described in the Scots language as a "tymber stule with rynand quheillis to gang in".

 An English courtier, Robert Carey, came to Dunfermline and stayed with Alexander Seton, and wrote that Prince Charles was "a very weak child".
 Dr Henry Atkins wrote from Dunfermline in July 1604 to Anna of Denmark, saying that Prince Charles could now walk the length of the "great chamber" or "longest chamber" several times daily without a stick, "like a gallant soldier all alone".
 Atkins added that Charles, walking without a staff, was "not so bold as Ajax but as wary as Ulysses".
 Atkins reported that Charles began his journey to England on 17 July 1604, crossing the Forth to the Lord Secretary's house near Edinburgh.

 Alexander Seton and his wife Grizel Leslie brought Prince Charles to England in 1604, and he was lodged at Oatlands Palace.
 Robert Carey and his wife Elizabeth were appointed to look after him.
-Some of the Prince's old servants from Dumfermline went to England and were given pensions, including Marion Hepburn, the seamstress Joan Drummond, the laundress Agnes Fortune, the chamber door keeper George Kirke, and the cook John Lyle.
+Some of the Prince's old servants from Dunfermline went to England and were given pensions, including Marion Hepburn, the seamstress Joan Drummond, the laundress Agnes Fortune, the chamber door keeper George Kirke, and the cook John Lyle.

 Ten tapestries from the royal tapestry collection were still at Dunfermline Palace in 1616, left from the time the infant Prince Charles resided at the palace.
 In 1618 John Taylor, the Water Poet, lodged for a night at the house of the keeper since 1584, John Gibb, which was presumably a part of the palace.
 Taylor described the site, "the Queenes Palace, a delicate and princely mansion, withall I saw the ruins of an ancient and stately built Abbey, with fair gardens, orchards, meadows, belonging to the Palace."

 When Anne of Denmark died in 1619 ownership of the palace and her lands in Scotland passed to Prince Charles.
 A new great seal of the lordship was made and the "new great house" built by his mother was repaired.
 The town was devastated by a fire on 25 May 1624 and Prince Charles sent £500 sterling in aid.